SURVEY & ARTILLERY (cont'd)

 - Weight: 110 gr

 Compass equipped with a clinometer: The zero reference is situated on a tangent defined by a retractable lever.
-The needle can be blocked by means of a piston sliding through the loop fitting (free when extended).
+The needle can be locked by means of a piston sliding through the loop fitting (free when extended).

 The same model exists also bearing the name of the italian manufacturer of optical instruments SALMOIRAGHI.